healthy-chicken-saladeers/rag_detective/docs/gc-function-instructions.md

 Don't forget to delete your Cloud Function if you no longer need it to avoid incurring additional charges.

 For more advanced features and customization, refer to the [Google Cloud Functions documentation](https://cloud.google.com/functions/docs).

+# RAG LLM Example

+The limitations of LLMs include their potential for generating incorrect or biased information and their inability to access real-time or specific external data; RAG improves queries by combining LLMs with the capacity to retrieve and incorporate external, contextually relevant information, addressing these limitations and enhancing the accuracy and relevance of responses.

+For example, ChatGPT (based on the GPT-3.5 architecture developed by OpenAI) can only provide information up to its last training data in September 2021, and it cannot access or provide knowledge of events or developments that occurred after that date.